The BLM's partners at Discover the Redwoods have developed a new online calendar system for Salmon Pass Trail tours.

-How to get there: To get to the Salmon Pass Trail, contact the BLM at (707) 825-2300 to reserve a spot on a guided hike.
+How to get there: To get to the Salmon Pass Trail, contact the BLM at (707) 825-2300 or use the new online calendar system to reserve a spot on a guided hike.
 Hikes can be scheduled between May 15 and November 15 (weather permitting).
-There is a group size limit of 20 for these hikes.
 The Salmon Pass Trailhead is located outside the city of Fortuna.

 Trail Information: The first ½ mile passes through a young to mid-aged forest with views of restored watershed areas.
 The next 2 miles ascend through the old-growth redwood forest with a view across Salmon Creek to the largest stand of Douglas-fir within the Reserve.
 The trail then loops back as it descends through the old-growth.